ebicoglu/photo-picker/readme.md

 ## Running this Sample Project

-1. Download application from https://ollama.com/ and install.
+1. Download the application from https://ollama.com/ and install.
 It will install to the following Windows directory
 ```
 %LocalAppData%\Programs\Ollama